 Recruitment: Aircraft maintenance is performed almost entirely by males.
 According to the Aviation Technician Education Council, females make up only 2.3 percent of the certified mechanic workforce.
 The aviation maintenance industry should ensure workforce diversity, thereby broadening its skill base.
 Experts also suggest accommodating military veterans and other displaced workers in the labor force.

-Perception: Aviation mechanics have been traditionally seen as ‘blue collar’ workers.
-Today’s aircraft, however, have some of the most sophisticated technologies.
+Perception: Aviation mechanics have been traditionally seen as \’blue collar\’ workers.
+Today\’s aircraft, however, have some of the most sophisticated technologies.
 Millennials would be interested to know that aviation technicians are trained in mathematics, physics, electrical systems and computers; have excellent problem-solving capabilities; and play a significant role in preventing aircraft accidents or incidents.
-The industry should therefore work towards a change in perception.
+The industry should therefore work towards a change in perception to attract millennials start a career as an aviation mechanic.

 Awareness programs: The Aerospace Maintenance Competition (AMC) is conducted to recognize and celebrate aviation maintenance technicians and raise awareness of the training and skills needed to provide safe and airworthy aircraft worldwide.
 The aviation maintenance industry should conceptualize more programs like AMC.